centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-graylog-restapi.md

 |           | PORT         | API port (default: '9000)                                                                |
 |           | EXTRAOPTIONS | Any extra option you may want to add to the command (eg. a --verbose flag or any header) |

-For security reason, you can use *access tokens* or *session tokens*.
-Replace the *USERNAME* field with the token and the *PASSWORD* field with:
-* "token" (acess token)
-* "session" (session token)

-More informations on
-'https://docs.graylog.org/en/<graylog version>/pages/configuration/rest_api.html

 Once the host created, you can configure some Macros on the services to filter
 information: